abbychau/slashing/README.md

 Currently, it serves Reverse Proxying (e.g. to a Python-Flask,Java,PHP-Swoole,etc. server) , Static File Serving , Let's Encrypt with multiple hosts support.
+It also does proxy load-balancing in robin-round manner

 ## Usage
 1. Edit config.txt